Etosha National Park - Namibia

 Luxury lodge built around a fort on Fischer's Pan.
 Easy access to the park

-Small exclusive camp, built on raised platforms
+Small exclusive camp, built on raised platforms - a popular option with those seeking an exclusive new perspective

 Very exclusive private suites, all mod-cons and luxuries